tomah56/cppProjectStarter/README.md

+Simple classmaker for 42 cpp projects.
+I only finished my 00 so be gentle with judging the code :D

+How to use:
-rules of use: first argument is the path you want to create the files, second, third... is the name of the Classes you want to create.
-Will create also a main with include of classes and a simple makefile.
+First argument takes the path where you want to create the files. ("./" or "./anyfolder/here") Second, third... is the name of the Classes you want to create. (as many as you can type) The app will also create a main with includes of classes and a simple makefile.

 Example: